AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/release-notes/current.md

 ## What's New {#what-is-new}

+* Web Application Firewall-DDOS protection (WAF-DDOS) is now available for purchase as part of your AEM as a Cloud Service entitlements and [can be configured in a self-service manner.](/help/implementing/cloud-manager/getting-access-to-aem-in-cloud/creating-production-programs.md)
+* Specialized [Config Deployment Pipelines](/help/implementing/cloud-manager/configuring-pipelines/introduction-ci-cd-pipelines.md) pipelines are now available to configure environment settings, maintenance tasks, CDN rules, and more within minutes.
+* [The pipeline execution details page](/help/implementing/cloud-manager/configuring-pipelines/managing-pipelines.md#view-details) will now show all the steps in a pipeline execution with the ones not yet started grayed out.
+* On both **[Activity](/help/implementing/cloud-manager/configuring-pipelines/managing-pipelines.md#activity)** and **[Pipelines](/help/implementing/cloud-manager/configuring-pipelines/managing-pipelines.md#pipelines)** pages, a summary of the pipeline execution is now available when clicking on a pipeline with a running status.
+* A new **Duration** section has been added to the [pipeline details page](/help/implementing/cloud-manager/configuring-pipelines/managing-pipelines.md#view-details) that includes the average duration for the pipeline step based on the historical trend for that program.
+* On the pipeline execution page, the finished steps now display duration.

 ## Early Adoption Program {#early-adoption}

 Be a part of our early adoption program and have a chance to test some upcoming features.

+### Bring your own GitHub {#byo-github}

+If you use GitHub to manage your repositories, [you can now validate code directly within your GitHub repositories through Cloud Manager.](/help/implementing/cloud-manager/managing-code/byo-github.md) This integration eliminates the need to consistently sync code with the Adobe repository and allows you to verify pull requests before merging them into the main branches.

+If you are interested in testing this new feature and sharing your feedback, please send an email to `Grp-CloudManager_BYOG@adobe.com` from your email address associated with your Adobe ID.

 ### Custom Permissions {#custom-permissions}